Commodities: towards a drop in price pressures

 The World Bank thus anticipates global economic growth of 1.7% in 2023, 0.5% for advanced economies and 4.3% for developing or emerging ones (statistics that have been largely revised downwards since the first forecasts ).

-This situation could continue, as this organization foresees a very gradual recovery and particularly deleterious effects for the least developed countries.
-It is also assured, within the framework of the Policy brief, that an end to the war in Ukraine could, conversely, create a powerful influx of air, but this scenario appears almost impossible if one refers to the change of tactics and command of the Russian armed forces, decided by Moscow in January 2023.
+This situation might continue, as this organization foresees a very gradual recovery and particularly deleterious effects for the least developed countries.
+It is also assured, within the framework of the Policy brief, that an end to the war in Ukraine might, conversely, create a powerful influx of air, but this scenario appears almost impossible if one refers to the change of tactics and command of the Russian armed forces, decided by Moscow in January 2023.

 Tensions in the LNG market

 Although Europe has started the winter under favorable conditions (mild temperatures and full stocks), major difficulties remain, and the LNG (liquefied natural gas) market will logically reflect this.
-According to the International Energy Agency (IEA), the possible combination of unfavorable factors (total blockage of Russian gas pipelines and increased demand for LNG by China) could lead the European Union to run out of gas of 27 billion cubic meters in 2023, which would require additional measures to moderate its consumption.
-Yves Jégourel affirms in this sense that, if necessary, “LNG prices could soar again and have, as in 2022, systematic effects both on the scale of the other basic products and those of the importing countries, in development in particular.
+According to the International Energy Agency (IEA), the possible combination of unfavorable factors (total blockage of Russian gas pipelines and increased demand for LNG by China) might lead the European Union to run out of gas of 27 billion cubic meters in 2023, which would require additional measures to moderate its consumption.
+Yves Jégourel affirms in this sense that, if necessary, “LNG prices might soar once more and have, as in 2022, systematic effects both on the scale of the other basic products and those of the importing countries, in development in particular.
 High volatility should therefore be anticipated.

 In 2022, the rise in gas prices has largely been transferred to those of fertilizers and in particular that of urea, using natural gas as the main input.
 Thus, according to aggregate figures from the World Bank, the price of this fertilizer reached a record level in April 2022, at 925 USD/t.
 By way of comparison, they had settled at 785 USD/t in August 2008.
 A clear decline was nevertheless observed at the end of the year, in the wake of that of gas.
 Urea thus saw its price increase by 45% between 2021 and 2022, but contract by nearly 40% between January and December 2022.